creature that has the upper body of a human and the lower body of a spider

 - Manspider is a very squicky NSFW Rule34 webcomic built around this concept.

-- Driders in Drowtales (being based off the Forgotten Realms setting) with a few subspecies to boot: Waelinider are the original Driders created by merging drow with the bottom halves of spiders, while Streekaider are the result of Waeliniders going mad and losing their higher mental functions, and then Ne'kalsaider, who are "natural" Driders who were born with spider legs and are implied to be the offspring of Waeliniders who somehow managed to keep their reproductive functions after their transformation.
+- Driders in Drowtales (being based off the Forgotten Realms setting) with a few subspecies to boot: Waelinider are the original Driders created by merging drow with the bottom halves of spiders, a process that renders them sterile, while Streekaider are the result of Waeliniders going mad and losing their higher mental functions, and then Ne'kalsaider, who are "natural" Driders who were born with spider legs and are implied to be the offspring of Waeliniders who somehow managed to keep their reproductive functions after their transformation.

 - Velma Green, the Spider Queen.
 The title character of The Grim Adventures of Billy & Mandy episode "The Wrath of the Spider Queen", pictured above.